hzFishy/UnrealNotes/content/Unreal Engine/Editor Only/Editor Customization/Custom show flag.md

 > - `ShowFlag.MyFlag 0` will **FORCE** disable the flag
 > - `ShowFlag.MyFlag 1` will **FORCE** enable the flag
 > - `ShowFlag.MyFlag 2` will sync the flag state to the editor "Show" tab value (used by default)

+`FEngineShowFlags::OnCustomShowFlagRegistered` is called when a custom show flag is registered.